MIL-STD-285 Attenuation Measurements for Enclosures and Electromagnetic Shielding

 Thousands of manufacturers partners with Keystone Compliance to achieve their regulatory compliance testing needs.
 With seven EMC chambers and several other test stations, we able to offer short lead times on scheduling.
 Our shielding effectiveness capabilities include the testing of small material samples up to entire buildings and structures.

-MIL-STD-285 testing details a method of measuring the attenuation characteristics of electromagnetic shielding enclosures.
-The testing is used for electronic test purposes over the frequency range 100 kilocycles to 10,000 megacycles.
-Attenuation is defined as the received powers on opposite sides of a shield when the shield is illuminated by electromagnetic radiation.
-Attenuation is expressed as a ratio in decibels (db).
+As previously mentioned, MIL-STD 285 covers a method of measuring the attenuation characteristics of electromagnetic shielding enclosures.
+These enclosures are used for electronic test purposes over the frequency range 100 kilocycles to 10,000 megacycles.